brelson.com

 The end of Web 2.0?

-Even though I’ve been known to use the phrase “Web 2.0″ from time to time, I’ve never really liked the idea very much.
+Even though I’ve been known to use the phrase “Web 2.0” from time to time, I’ve never really liked the idea very much especially for using them as a high ranking seo service.
 It’s useful shorthand for when you’re talking to anyone whose knowledge about the internet is defined largely by current trends and ‘hypes’, but really, what’s ever been new about the idea of the web being a platform for user-generated content and social networking?
 Me and a lot of people I know have been using it for that purpose for nearly fifteen years already.

 And as you will no doubt have noticed, we are no longer operating in an economy where coolness carries more weight than utility.
 The contraction of liquidity will lead to less and less investors being content to capitalise Silicon Valley firms with vapid business models.
 Products that don’t deliver clear operational value will find it much tougher to get funding.